KodeckJames/Expo-Nativewind-Themes-Starter-Kit/README.md

 ## The sweet part✨- Shadcn and Tweakcn-Inspired Theming

-- This template features a unique tailwind.config.js implementation that allows you to use semantic classes (like bg-primary, text-foreground, or border-border) that automatically switch colors when Dark Mode is toggled, which solves one of the biggest pain points in NativeWind: maintaining a consistent semantic color palette across light and dark modes without cluttering your code with `dark:text-xyz` everywhere.
+- This template features a unique tailwind.config.js implementation that allows you to use semantic classes (like `bg-primary`, `text-foreground`, or `border-border`) that automatically switch colors when Dark Mode is toggled, which solves one of the biggest pain points in NativeWind: maintaining a consistent semantic color palette across light and dark modes without cluttering your code with `dark:text-xyz` everywhere.

 ### How it works:

-- In your tailwind.config.js file, I've defined a semantic color palette for both light and dark modes.
-A custom internal plugin handles the heavy lifting, so you don't have to manually write dark: variants for every single component.
+- In your `tailwind.config.js` file, I've defined a semantic color palette for both light and dark modes.
+A custom internal plugin handles the heavy lifting, so you don't have to manually write `dark:` variants for every single component.

 ### Example usage